The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 8.5 confirm their commitment to rules-based multilateralism

-as the pivot of the international order;
+as the pivot of international order;

 8.6 reiterate their mutual engagement to make it possible